7 Days of Solo Travel through Cuba

 - Cats and dogs paid each other visits in each other’s homes.

 I was no longer in a romanticized part of Cuba.
-But this was still more comfortable than how most Cubans (or people in developing countries) live.
+But I knew this was still more comfortable than how many Cubans (or people in other developing countries) live.
 That night, even in my sleep I was swatting the bugs in my dreams.

 Day 7 – La Lisa & Havana Airport